 A2L refrigerants are used in a multitude of appliances, including air conditioners (ranging from window and room units to automotive systems), mini-splits, variable refrigerant flow systems, chillers, hot water heaters, and various other products.
-Remarkably, over 100 million A2L units have been installed globally and over 80% of new vehicles sold in the United States incorporate an A2L refrigerant.
+As of 2025, over 150 million A2L units have been installed globally, and over 85% of new vehicles sold in the United States incorporate an A2L refrigerant.
 As more businesses and industries make the transition toward lower GWP solutions, A2L refrigerants are poised to ascend further in popularity, primarily due to the manifold benefits they offer.